 Julie Paschkis grew up in Pennsylvania and attended Cornell University and the School for American Craftsmen at RIT, where she earned her BFA.
 A former elementary school art teacher, Julie now works full time painting, creating fabric design, and illustrating children's books.
-Some of her titles include Eek!
-A Noisy Journey from A to Z; Mooshka, A Quilt Story; Where Is Catkin?; and Kalinka and Grakkle.
+Some of her titles include Albert the Fix-it Man; Mooshka, A Quilt Story; Where Is Catkin?; and Glass Slipper, Gold Sandal (Henry Holt).